nautobot/nautobot-docker-compose/README.md

 ## Super User Account

-If you are testing the application locally, you will need to create a super user below in order to authenticate to the application, even if the credential files are already created from the previous steps.
+A superuser account is required to authenticate to the Nautobot web interface.
+There are two ways to create a superuser: automatically via environment variables (recommended) or manually via a command.

 ### Create Super User via Environment

-The Docker container has a Docker entry point script that allows you to create a super user by the usage of Environment variables.
-This can be done by updating the `creds.env` file environment option of `NAUTOBOT_CREATE_SUPERUSER` to `True`.
-This will then use the information supplied to create the specified superuser.
+The Docker container can automatically create a superuser on initial startup if the appropriate environment variables are set in your `creds.env` file.
+To enable this:

+1. In your `creds.env` file, set `NAUTOBOT_CREATE_SUPERUSER` to `true` (note: the value must be lowercase)
+2. Ensure the following variables are set with your desired values:
+   - `NAUTOBOT_SUPERUSER_NAME` - The username for the superuser
+   - `NAUTOBOT_SUPERUSER_EMAIL` - The email address for the superuser
+   - `NAUTOBOT_SUPERUSER_PASSWORD` - The password for the superuser

+The superuser will be automatically created when the containers start.
+If you need to create additional superusers or the automatic creation didn't work, you can manually create one using the method below.

-### Create Super User via Container
+### Create Super User Manually

 After the containers have started: